jabadymandry/github-flow/04-Database/02-Twitter/README.md

 winpty psql -U postgres -c "CREATE DATABASE twitter_api_flask"
 ```

-Then we need to isolate an utility file to run the commands without polluting the main `wsgi.py`.
-Here how it goes:
+Then we need to isolate a utility file to run the commands without polluting the main `wsgi.py`.
+Here is how it goes:

 ```bash
 touch manage.py